 Testosterone levels actually define your mood, and it’s proven.
-A study found that the 23% of young men diagnosed with low testosterone level is found to have the symptoms of depression too.
+A study found that 23% of young men diagnosed with low testosterone level is found to have symptoms of depression too.

 What could be a solution to this?

-Ever wondered why regular exercise is always linked with better mood?
-It’s because it regulates the level of testosterone in the body which in turn eventually helps in feeling positive, energetic and stress-free life.
+Ever wondered why regular exercise is always linked with a better mood?
+It’s because it regulates the level of testosterone in the body which in turn eventually helps in feeling positive, energetic, and stress-free life.

 10# Quality sleep

 Studies have proven to be deeper like between the T-level and the number of hours you slept, this study conducted on the effect of sleep on the testosterone level have proven that guys who had 4 hours of sleep had an average testosterone level of 200-300 ng/dl in comparison to the guys who had a sleep of 8 hours, these guys had a testosterone level of 600-700 ng/dl.

 Another study of 531 healthy Chinese Asian males proved the same.
 Guys who had a sleep of 4 hours in comparison to the guys who had a sleep of complete 8 hours had 60% low testosterone level.